 On return Shane quickly suppressed any dissent within his own lands and then waged War against the O’Donnell’s of Donegal and the MacDonnell’s of Antrim.
 He raided into Fermanagh and used his new found legitimacy to shove his weight around.
 But these attacks proved disconcerting to the English who did not want Shane, or any other Gaelic Leader, to gain sway over the other Chieftain’s and prove a thorn in their side.
 Divide et imperia was the name of the game as far as the English were concerned and Shane was not playing it their way.
 Elizabeth at last authorized Sussex to take the field against Shane, but two separate expeditions failed to accomplish anything except some depredations in O'Neill's country.

 In 1565 O’Neill defeated the MacDonnell’s at the Battle of Glenshesk and took Sorley Boy MacDonnell prisoner.
-He also held as his captive one Calvagh O’Donnell, who he allegedly kept in cage while he took his wife for his mistress!
+He also held as his captive one Calvagh O’Donnell, who he allegedly kept in cage while he took his wife for his mistress in front of his eyes!
 O’Neill also armed the common people to fight his wars and hired bands of Scottish mercenaries to augment his forces.
 By this stage he was the most powerful man in the North and that the English had to recognise that like it or not.

 By 1566 they had had enough and an expedition was dispatched to Derry to establish a fort there.
 Meanwhile Lord Deputy Sidney marched from Dublin with a small but well armed force, which traversed the O’Neills heartland in Tyrone, pillaging and burning and turning the lesser Chieftains against him.
 The following year Shane decided to strike back and re establish his sway over the O’Donnell’s of Donegal.